The Apollonian structure of integer superharmonic matrices

-\item Each $T^i$ $(0<i<n)$ touches some $S^i\in \ttt$ whose centroid lies outside of the closed half-plane to the left of the ray from $\cent(T^0)$ to $\cent(T^n)$. \end{enumerate} A string is the left-handed approximation of the line segment from $\cent(T^0)$ to $\cent(T^n)$ in $\ttt$; see \fref{string}.
-Observe that there is a unique string between any two tiles in a regular tiling.
-The \emph{interior tiles} of the $L$-string $\sss$ from $T^0$ to $T^n$ are the tiles in the string other than the endpoints $T^0,T^n$, and the \emph{interior} of the string is the union of the footprints of all interior tiles.
+\item Each $T^i$ $(0<i<n)$ touches some $S^i\in \ttt$ whose centroid lies outside of the closed half-plane to the left of the ray from $\cent(T^0)$ to $\cent(T^n)$. \end{enumerate} (See \fref{string}.)
+A $\ttt$-string is the left-handed approximation of the line segment from $\cent(T^0)$ to $\cent(T^n)$ in $\ttt$; see \fref{string}.
+It is not hard to show from the definition that there is a unique $\ttt$-string between any two tiles in a regular tiling (indeed, the partial sequences $T^0,T^1,\dots,T^j$ are uniquely determined, inductively, given $T_0$ and the ray from $\cent(T^0)$ towards $\cent(T^n)$).
+The \emph{interior tiles} of the $\ttt$-string $\sss$ from $T^0$ to $T^n$ are the tiles in the $\ttt$-string other than the endpoints $T^0,T^n$, and the \emph{interior} of the $\ttt$-string is the union of the footprints of all interior tiles.